pauloapi/lor-wallpaper-downloader/README.md

 ## Todo
 - [ ] Add unit tests
+- [ ] Automate crawler for skins
 - [ ] Automate wallpaper updates

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Disclaimer
 This project is not affiliated with Riot Games, the creators of Legends of Runeterra.
-All card images are based on the [Riot Games Developer Portal](https://developer.riotgames.com/docs/lor) and are used solely for educational and entertainment purposes.
+All classic card images are based on the [Riot Games Developer Portal](https://developer.riotgames.com/docs/lor) and the skin card images are from the [LOR Wiki](https://leagueoflegends.fandom.com/wiki/List_of_champion_skins_(Legends_of_Runeterra)).
+All card images are used solely for educational and entertainment purposes.

 ---